Monday, August 31, 2009

 We can begin.

 We can find the answers to any problem if we only share it with others.
-We can listen to what others have to say no matter how hard it is to hear.
+We can listen to what others have to say, no matter how hard it is to hear.
 We can open our eyes and see that we are all in this together.
 This is what it is supposed to be like if you let it.
 This can be some kind of wonderful.
-The times of thinking only of ourselves have got to stop but the time to rely on others has.
+The times of thinking only of ourselves have got to stop, but the time to rely on others has just begun.
 This is our time…down here.
 This is to be our finest hour.
 This will only take a minute.
 This is not better than you.
 But you are better than this.
 Let in the fear for five seconds and then make a decision.
 It takes seconds to speak but a lifetime to regret.

 This is today.